 The world is headed for a crisis.
 History has shown that SHTF situations have already happened and are continuing to happen.
 As these situations occur, society starts to break down in various areas and sometimes all at once, from electrical to housing to financial.

 While banking systems have failed, while the currency rate does drop, gold and silver have track records of holding steady in value.
 Plus, these metals come in handy when it comes down to bartering if necessary.

 Even when the value of paper currency and coin is bottom of the barrel, metals like gold and silver will always be in demand.
-It’s a good investment to have gold and silver on hand in preparation.
+It’s a good investment to have physical gold and silver on hand in preparation.

 When society collapses as it’s shown to occur already in several countries and even in isolated incidents in the United States, you want something that’s going to last for the long haul.

 Most people think that once society is gone, it’s gone.
 But people are resilient and eventually rebuilding society will happen.
-Your gold and silver will not lose its value during a SHTF situation and will remain valuable when society is rebuilt.
+Your gold and silver will not lose its value during a SHTF situation and will remain valuable as society is rebuilt.

 When there’s a major collapse in society, every kind of paper currency is at risk for becoming useless.
 The government will no longer support the banking system and the you won’t be able to access funds.

 Those who have direct deposit won’t be able to get any money.
 As the currency spirals into worthlessness, the value of silver and gold will skyrocket as it becomes the new go-to means of buying and selling.

 If you want to provide for yourself and your family, you’ll want to invest in these precious metals immediately.
-In the event of a SHTF situation, gold and silver will become the main currency.
+In the event of a SHTF situation, gold and silver may become the main currency.